-The colour of the parts can be obtained in three ways:
+The color of the parts can be obtained in three ways:

-- By applying a paint coat to the surface of the prototype to mimic a RAL or Pantone colour.
+- By applying a paint coat to the surface of the prototype to mimic a RAL or Pantone color.

-- By mass dyed colour finishing, by adding a dye to the liquid material before injecting it into the silicone mould.
+- By mass dyed color finishing, by adding a dye to the liquid material before injecting it into the silicone mold.

-- Without finishing, i.e. with the natural colour of the material.
+- Without finishing, i.e. with the natural color of the material.

 The appearance and texture of the parts can have different types: